MortenBP/GaitKin_neurol_nlreg1d/README.md

 ## Get started

-Open main_analysis.m in Matlab and follow the instructions in the live script.
+Open main_analysis.m in Matlab and follow the instructions in the script.